Upskilling, engaging and empowering young people

 I have always had an interest in all things marine and dreamt of a career in the research and conservaton of cetaceans.
 However, I struggled to learn in an academic environment, which led to severe self-doubt, hindering me and my desire to succeed.

-As a TNL you'll take up a year-long placement with Yorkshire Wildlife Trust, working four days a week, normally between Monday and Friday 9 to 5, with the possibility of evening and weekends if needed.
+You'll be working four days a week, normally between Monday and Friday 9 to 5, with the possibility of evening and weekends if needed.

 The first six months involve working alongside Trust staff gaining skills and experience across the Trust’s centres, reserves and projects.
 The final six months are spent developing and delivering your own self-led environmental projects or campaigns.